 6. Clothes in a size other than newborn.

-Those newborn clothes sure are super cute!
+Those newborn clothes sure are super cute.
 In fact I find them almost irresistible.
-But I’ll tell you now, while they will of course be appreciated they probably won’t be used, or needed as much as something in a larger size.
-Yes, guessing the season that bub will need a certain size can be a headache, but if you get something trans-seasonal (long sleeved onsies or gro-suits, a light jumper or a pair of overalls) it will be easy to lay up or down and so will get a lot of use.
+But I’ll tell you now, while they will, of course, be appreciated they probably won’t be used, or needed as much as something in a larger size.
+Yes, guessing the season that bub will need a certain size can be a headache, but if you get something trans-seasonal (long sleeved onesies or gro-suits, a light jumper or a pair of overalls) it will be easy to lay up or down and so will get a lot of use.

 7. A cleaner.